Golfing on Kauai (North and East sides)

 Makai Golf Club

-Only a couple miles south is the Prince course, (808) 826-5001.
+Only a couple miles south is the Prince course, which is currently closed.
 It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and is due to reopen in 2019.
 The following is the rates before the course closed: Tee times are $250.
 If you are a guest staying in Princeville the rate is $180 for morning tee times and $165 after 12 noon.
 Want to do something fun with the kids then take them to the Mini Prince Par 3 course.
 It is 6 holes ranging from 48 to 91 yards.
 Adults are $15 and includes complimentary use of clubs.
 Keike up to age 17 are free with a paying adult or $5 without paying adult and also get complimentary use of clubs.
 The Mini Prince opens at 4:00 P.M. daily.

 Wailua Golf Course

-A few miles further south, in the town of Lihue, lays the Kauai Lagoons Golf Club, (808) 241-6000.
-Thereare 27 holes available for play.
-Green fees are currently $205 and $135 after Noon for the full 18 hole course.
+A few miles further south, in the town of Lihue, lays the Hokuala Golf Course, (808) 241-6000.
+There are 27 holes available for play.
+Green fees are currently $209 and $179 after Noon for the full 18 hole course.
 If you are staying at our house you can should be able to qualify for other resort guest rate of $165 for the morning and $125 after noon.
 Keiki age 6 – 17 play for $60 or free after 3:00 P.M. with a paying adult.
 The good news is the green fee includes a cart, two bottles of water, a cooler and a bucket of range balls to warm up.
 A little tip is if you might play the course twice, ask for the Hana Hou (to do again) discount.
-This will entitle you to a $95 round your second time you play the course during your stay on Kauai.
+This will entitle you to a $95 round your second time you play the course during your stay on Kauai. www.hokualakauai.com/golf

 Golfing On Kauai (South and West Side)